Gagrio/suse-support-material-local/ketchup/README.md

 - Check file permissions with `ls -la`

 **☸️ "Failed to connect to cluster"**
-- Verify cluster is accessible: `kubectl get nodes`
+- Verify cluster is accessible: `kubectl cluster-info`
 - Check if kubeconfig context is correct
 - Ensure cluster certificates are valid

+**⚠️ API errors when collecting custom resources**
+- This is normal in resource-constrained clusters
+- Use `--verbose` to see which resources cause errors
+- Errors can be safely ignored - collection will continue
+- To skip custom resources entirely, don't use `-C` flag

 ## 📄 License